QR Codes for Events: Boost Engagement & Sponsorships [2026]

 4. Sponsor Activation & Lead Capture

 Sponsors embed QR codes on booth displays, swag, or product demos.
-Each scan links to:
+Each scan can link to:

 • Product demos or AR experiences